-Sellers are not required to accept resale certificates, however, most do.
+Sellers are not required to accept resale certificates for tax exempt purchases, however, most do.
 If the vendor doesn’t accept the certificate, the buyer will have to pay sales tax on the merchandise being purchased.
 In most cases, a credit will be provided by filing the Vermont sales tax filing.

 What steps should a business take to accept a resale certificate?

 When a business is presented with a resale certificate, the burden of proof is on the seller to verify that the buyer’s information is correct and to keep these records.
 Failing to verify this information may put the liability of paying Vermont sales taxes on the seller.

 Before accepting a resale certificate, a seller should: